-We have adapted all our services according to the new flexibility measures so that you can organize the desired tribute for your loved one, in complete safety with your family.
+We have adapted all our services according to the sanitary measures in force so that you can organize the desired tribute for your loved one, in complete safety with your family.

-Note that the infectious nature of COVID-19 is still present and that prevention and protection measures are still important for workers and visitors during funeral activities.
-Thus, wearing a mask or a face cover remains mandatory.
-We also continue to keep a visitors register.
+Note that the infectious nature of COVID-19 is still present and that prevention and protection measures are still important for workers and visitors during funeral activities:

 Contact us 24/7 at 514-277-7778 or toll free at 1-866-277-7778 for more information or to make an appointment.
 You can also reach us by email at [email protected].

 We are here to support and assist you.